Learning a Generic Value-Selection Heuristic Inside a Constraint Programming Solver: Introduction

 \section{Introduction}

 Combinatorial optimization has countless industrial applications, such as scheduling, routing, or finance.
-Unfortunately, most of these problems are NP-hard and, thereby, challenging to solve efficiently in practice.
-It is why finding good solutions have motivated intense research efforts for many years.
+Unfortunately, most of these problems are NP-hard and, thereby, challenging to solve efficiently.
+It is why finding good solutions has motivated intense research efforts for many years.
 Traditional methods for tackling them are somehow based on a \textit{search procedure}: A clever enumeration of the solution space is performed to find a feasible and possibly optimal solution.
-Among these methods, \textit{constraint programming} (CP) is an exact algorithm.
-It constitutes a popular approach as they offer the possibility to find the optimal solution or good feasible approximations by stopping the search early.
-An additional asset is its declarative paradigm in modeling, which makes the technology easier for the end user to grasp.
-This aspect has been greatly facilitated by introducing solver-agnostic modeling languages, such as MiniZinc~\cite{nethercote2007minizinc}.
-Aligned with this goal, the propagation engine inside a CP solver is mostly hidden from the end user.
+Among these methods, \textit{constraint programming} (CP) is an exact procedure.
+It constitutes a popular approach as it offers the possibility to find the optimal solution or good feasible approximations by stopping the search early.
+An additional asset is its declarative paradigm in modeling, which makes the technology easier for the end-user to grasp.
+Introducing solver-agnostic modeling languages, such as MiniZinc~\cite{nethercote2007minizinc} has greatly facilitated this aspect.
+Aligned with this goal, the propagation engine inside a CP solver is mostly hidden from the end-user.
 However, ensuring a generic search procedure is trickier as non-trivial heuristics must be designed to make the solving process efficient for an arbitrary problem.
-That being said, generic \textit{variable-selection} heuristics (i.e., selecting the next variable to branch on) have been successfully designed.
-Notable examples are \textit{impact-based search}~\cite{refalo2004impact} or \textit{activity-based search}~\cite{michel2012activity}.
-On the other hand, there is no similar generic heuristic for the \textit{value-selection} (i.e., selecting the next value to branch one).
-As a concrete example, the current version of MiniZinc\footnote{https://www.minizinc.org/doc-2.5.5/en/lib-stdlib.html} does not propose generic value-selection heuristics, except \textit{in(out)domain}.
-In practice, this heuristic is often designed thanks to problem-specific expert knowledge, which is often out of reach for end-users that do not have a solid background in artificial intelligence.
+That being said, generic \textit{variable-selection} and \textit{value-selection} heuristics have been successfully designed.
+Notable examples are \textit{impact-based search}~\cite{refalo2004impact} or \textit{activity-based search}~\cite{michel2012activity}, but they require computationally intensive initialization and yield poor performance at the beginning of the search.
+This makes these methods not always appropriate for general use.
+As a concrete example, the current version of MiniZinc\footnote{https://www.minizinc.org/doc-2.7.0/en} does not propose generic value-selection heuristics, except \textit{in(out)domain} or \textit{impact-based search}.
+In practice, heuristics are often designed thanks to problem-specific expert knowledge, which is often out of reach for end-users that do not have a solid background in artificial intelligence.